 - If you are going to be short-staffed due to lack of shift coverage, consider a performance bonus for those who are working their assigned shifts.
 Alternatively, if your organization is in a position to do so, consider temporary staff and/or volunteers to help you through the summer months.

-- Some organizations consider allowing dress down days during warm weather months.
+- Some organizations consider allowing dress-down days during warm weather months.
 If your organization chooses to do so, it's fun to have summer themes and contests for the most creative outfits.

 - Finally, plan a company get-together.
-This is a good opportunity to improve moral and strengthen relationships.
+This is a good opportunity to improve morale and strengthen relationships.
 The focus shouldn't be work talk; rather, it should be an opportunity to relax, be social and have fun.

 This is by no means an all-inclusive list, but it should offer employers and employees some tips for getting the most out of the summer months.

-If you have any questions please feel send us an email at email@example.com , or reach us by phone toll-free at 855-427-0427.
+If you have any questions please feel send us an email at firstname.lastname@example.org, or reach us by phone toll-free at 855-427-0427.